-- Results will be sent via email in mid April and award checks will be mailed by the end of April.
+- Results will be sent via email in mid April and award checks will be mailed in late April or early May.

 - One appraisal from the primary advisor is required with each application.
 Advisors do not have to be members of